wsf11/wsf11.github.io/README.md

-# wsf11.github.io
-Personal website for Winston Frick
+Personal portfolio by Winston Frick.